Scottsdale Drug Crime Lawyer

 Davidson Criminal Defense & DUI Law Firm – Honest Scottsdale Defense Attorney

 Our attorney, Joshua S. Davidson, is a former prosecutor.
-He knows the ins and outs of the criminal justice process, allowing him to anticipate a prosecutor’s next move and construct a defense to counteract it.
+He knows the ins and outs of the criminal justice process.
+This allows him to anticipate a prosecutor’s next move and construct a defense to counteract it.
 When you choose our firm to represent you and defend your rights, you can move through the criminal justice process with the confidence that comes from knowing your legal counsel has what it takes to support you.

 The Clock is Ticking: